TheNinth7/evcc-garmin/README.md

 2. In `manifest.xml`, check the new device in the supported device list.

 3. Configure device-specific features in the `monkey.jungle` build file (see [Root Folder `/`](#root-folder-)).
-The default feature set is a good starting point.
+You need to at least add an entry for the `resourcePath`.
+For `sourcePath` and `excludeAnnotations`, the default is a good starting point.
 You can launch the app in the simulator to evaluate whether any adjustments are needed.
 For example:

    - If the app reports that vector fonts are not supported, switch to static fonts—or to static optimized fonts if standard sizes overlap.
    - If out-of-memory errors occur during testing, consider switching to the tiny glance, limiting support to a single site, and removing the system info view.